 6. Press the OK button to save this parametric fit.
 The b and m values are then refined and the console shows the results:

-Also, the plot shows lines for the data values and the fit.
+Also, the plot shows the actual values and the fit.
 Note that while the values are close to a straight line, the deviations are huge compared to the estimated uncertainty values for the unit cell volume (shown as very small error bars, unless the plot is magnified).
-NB: If a linear relationship had been defined as a constraint (as can be done with other software packages) the unit cell parameters would have been forced onto this line with no obvious indication that this was not a correct result.
+If a linear relationship had been defined as a constraint (as can be done with other software packages) the unit cell parameters would have been forced onto this line with no obvious indication that this was not a correct result.

 3. We then enter expression